elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Example on the previous slide was contrived but captures the essence of the attack
 - While authenticated to a site, the attacker has the victim execute a malicious request to that site
 - The site assumes that it was the authenticated user that issued the request
-- For example, having user authenticated as an adimin click on a link that adds the attacker as an admin user
+- For example, having user authenticated as an admin click on a link that adds the attacker as an admin user

 Notes: